circlefin/verite/README.md

 The primary packages in this repository are:

 - [@verity/contract](./packages/contract) - A solidity contract requiring KYC proof for higher-value transactions
-- [@verity/demo-site](./packages/demo-site) - A demo walkthrough of the entire verity project, with additional demos for DeFi and custodial use cases.
+- [@verity/demos](./packages/demos) - A demo walkthrough of the entire verity project, with additional demos for DeFi and custodial use cases.
 - [@verity/core](./packages/verity) - Shared logic for issuing, verifying, and revoking Verifiable Credentials

-In addition to the packages above, there are 3 single-purpose demo packages, largely extracted from the `demo-site` package to help clarify each major function of verity credentials.
+In addition to the packages above, there are 3 single-purpose demo packages, largely extracted from the `demos` package to help clarify each major function of verity credentials.

 - [@verity/demo-issuer](./packages/demo-issuer) - A simplified demo of creating an issuer
 - [@verity/demo-verifier](./packages/demo-verifier) - A simplified demo of creating a credential verifier